valentin-stamate/ConcurrentProgramming-Homework/homework_04/README.md

 * all: read all files from DSU
 * help: displays list of available commands

-Team: Stamate Valentin, Migai Cristian-Laurentiu, Ursu Alin
+Team: Stamate Valentin, Mihai Cristian-Laurentiu, Ursu Alin